RobinHankin/frab/inst/rjournal/motivation-letter/motivation-letter.md

   to the R and SQL communities.
 * After long thought, I have removed the section on disordR discipline.
-The `disordR` package is a low-level R infrastructure project that obviates a particular type of math/coding error.
+The `disordR` package is a low-level R infrastructure project that obviates a particular type of logical coding error;
+  nine CRAN packages now depend on it.
 Its use has saved my bacon more than once, but on sober reflection emphasising this aspect of the `frab` package is a distraction.
-  Disord discipline is difficult to understand and, if implemented correctly, transparent to the user [unless it flags a violation, in which case it generally highlights a user-level logic error].
+Disord discipline is difficult to understand and, if implemented correctly, transparent to the user [unless it flags a violation, in which case it generally highlights a logic error].
 As such, it either: (a), deserves an R Journal article of its own or (b), should be relegated to a footnote.
-I've chosen the latter, with a heavy heart.
+I've chosen the latter, with a heavy heart, but would be happy to take advice on this issue.
 * added a conclusions section

 \bigskip